StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Bass Iteration 6
+The song is an instrumental.
+The song is medium tempo with a accordion playing in harmony and accompaniment style with both medley and harmony and no other instrumentation. beautiful and romantic.
+The audio quality is poor. instrumental. slow with a violin harmony, piano accompaniment and rhythmic whistling sounds. soft, mellow, passionate, emotional and sentimental. a Western Classical.

 [Go to Prompt 1](#prompt1)

 ![Bass 6 Waveform](iterations1/bass_6_waveform_spectrogram.png)